 An adult Great Dane is too skinny when there is prominent protruding of bone such as ribs, hips, and spine as well as the appearance of a sunken abdomen within the rib cage.
 These signs indicate that a dog is too skinny and determination from a vet can confirm this.
 Great Danes like all dogs grow at different rates and their weights vary from the average weight estimates at different ages.
 The average weight of an adult Great Dane ranges between 140 to 175 pounds and being 30 to 32 inches tall for male dogs while females are usually 110 to 140 pounds and are 28 to 30 inches tall.

-A skinny Great Dane puppy can be a cause of alarm especially for a breed that is expected to grow massively.
+A skinny Great Dane can be a cause of alarm especially for a breed that is expected to grow massively.

-Regular vet examinations and checkups are important to monitor growth and healthy weight gain as well as know if any health problems are causing the lack of weight gain.
+Regular vet examinations and checkups are important to monitor growth and healthy weight gain as well as to know if any health problems are causing the lack of weight gain.